By Dennis Rivers — December 28, 2010

 Another position I observe people taking in order to hold suffering at bay is, “it’s all in my mind, so I can change it all by changing my mind.”
 This transforms the world from a real, but scary, place into an unreal, and therefore safe, place.
 The biggest problem I see in this attitude is that it turns everyone in the world into figments of my imagination.
 I set myself free from the pain of other people and other creatures by mentally demolishing the world we share and the nearness we might share.
 Infinite isolation and loneliness do not feel to me like good solutions to the problem of suffering.
 And also, some of the suffering in the world I may have had a hand in causing, and therefore need to have a hand in healing.

 Although there are all sorts of problems with these last two attitudes I have just described, I honor the deep pain that drives people toward them.
-And these two attitudes may yet evolve and develop a compassionate depth which they now lack.
+And these two attitudes may yet evolve and develop a compassionate depth which they now appear to lack.

 In each of the five responses described above, we see the double nature of our task.
 We want to respond to the needs and emergencies that are part of life (even if we can’t respond enough), and we also struggle to keep our personalities from unraveling along the way as we become witnesses to acts of monumental cruelty and stupidity (land mines, enchantment with nuclear weapons, artificially induced food shortages and starvation as a result of feeding corn to cars, etc.)